Ahhgust/RtN/README.md

 The premise behind RtN! is simple: only keep reads that map *well* to some known mitochondrial sequence.
 The simplicitly of this approach is that Numts don't have to be annotated; if a read is very far from all known mitochondrial sequences it very likely harbors a lot of sequencing errors (better to ignore it), or it's an off-target alignment (which we don't want).
 RTN uses annotated genomes from [HmtDB](https://www.hmtdb.uniba.it/).
 If a read is similar to some known sequence it is kept, otherwise it's mapping quality is set to 0.
 RTN also maps reads to a database of annotated Numt alleles.
 The database includes alleles from: [Dayama et al](https://doi.org/10.1093/nar/gku1038), [Calabrese et al](https://doi.org/10.1186/1471-2105-13-S4-S15) and [Smart et al](https://doi.org/10.1016/j.fsigen.2019.102146).
 The reads are then decorated with two tags: Z**H**, which gives the minimum distance of the read to some annotated **H**uman sequence, and Z**N**, which gives the same distance but to the **N**umt alleles.
 The minimum distance is defined in two ways: either ignoring indels (just using the matched bases in the CIGAR string), or it can include the number of indels as well-- I would guess that the former is better for Ion sequencing, while the latter would be better for Illumina.<br><br>

+As we describe in our paper, most reads are ambiguous and exactly match both a human sequence and a Numt sequence.<br>
+The principle of RtN! is to keep ambiguous reads and flag them for manual review. <br>
+There are processing steps that can be done to make RtN! more aggressive in these cases, <br>
+but to be clear, some types of Numts are intractable.

+<br><br>
 ## Quick start

 Clone this repo (NO recursive downloads SeqLib, htslib, bwa, fermi-kit, ... )